alexey-saveliev/unifi-network-app/README.md

-# Unifi network Application setup instructions
+# Unifi Network Application setup instructions
 Unifi Network Application requires MongoDB 4.4 and earlier.
 These versions of MongoDB not included in apt repository for Ubuntu 22.04 and later.
 So we need some trick to install Unifi Network Application on Ubuntu 22.04.
 ## 1. Install prerequisites
 1. Install packages